-Shades of Lady Gaga nearly two and half decades before Stefani Joanne Angelina Germanotta donned platform shoes and a meat dress.
+Shades of Lady Gaga two and half decades before Stefani Joanne Angelina Germanotta donned platform shoes and a meat dress.
 Watch Paul Lynde thanking his

 at the close of his surreal 1976 Halloween special; it shows a throughline of queer consciousness.